bryce-tan/bryce-tan.github.io/index.md

 ## About Me

 I am a Ph.D. candidate at the **Intelligent Data Storage & Management (IDSM) Lab**, HUST, advised by Prof. Hua Wang and Prof. Ke Zhou.
+I obtained the B.E. degree in Hydropower Engineering \& Automation from HUST in 2022.

 I’m currently working on exploring practical and scalable methods to improve the efficiency and performance of cloud storage systems, and optimizing data-loading pipelines to reduce training stalls and boost end-to-end throughput.